GSA/fedramp-automation/.github/ISSUE_TEMPLATE/10x-asap-phase-4-validations.md

 **Acceptance Criteria**
 - [ ] All Schematron assertion messages are declarative statements which affirm the positive test outcome.
 - [ ] All Schematron assertion diagnostic messages are declarative statements which explain the negative test outcome.
+- [ ] The Schematron code has no assertion failures when validated using `src/validations/styleguides/sch.sch` using the `basic` phase.
 - More acceptance criteria…

 **Story Tasks**